dstrack/strack-software-delete-check-plugin/README.md

 by a foreign key with a delete_rule of 'NO ACTION', then the system will return an "ORA-02292: integrity constraint <constraint name> violated - child record found" error message.

-Now you can use this plugin to hide the delete button when a table row can not be deleted.
+Now you can use this plugin to hide the delete button, when a table row can not be deleted.

 You have to create a hidden Page Item PXX_IS_DELETABLE.
 The PXX_IS_DELETABLE has to be selected in the 'Is Deletable Item' attribute of the plugin.